Competitive Erosion is Conformally Invariant: Interface dynamics

-For $i=1,2,$ let $\U_i=B(y_i,\frac{\dd}{4})$.
-As discrete approximations of $\U_i$ we take where $z_{i,n}\in \frac{1}{n}\Z^2$ is the closest lattice point to $y_i$.
-Define $\mu_i$ to be the uniform measure on $\U_{i,n}$. \end{setup} \nin Thus the blobs are the sets $\U_1$ and $\U_2$ and $\mu_i$'s are uniform over $\U_{i,n}$.
-Note that in the above, $y_i$'s were just required to satisfy certain properties and other than that were completely arbitrary.
-Also we abuse notation a little in the definition of the blobs, $n$ should be thought of as large and hence $\U_n$ (the underlying graph) should not be confused with the blobs $\U_1$ and $\U_2$. \begin{remark} The smoothness assumption on $\U$ allows us to choose the $y_i$'s.
-This is formally proved in Corollary \ref{ias1}.
-See Fig. \ref{blobdef234}.
-The connectedness of $\U_n$ for large enough $n$ follows since near the boundary $\U$ looks like a half plane locally, see \eqref{localhalf}. \end{remark}
+Thus the blobs are the sets $\U_{\rm{B}}$ and $\U_{\rm{R}}$ and $\mu_{\rm{B}}$, and $\mu_{\rm{R}}$ are uniform measures on their discrete approximations $\U_{{\rm{B}},n}$ and $\U_{{\rm{R}},n}$ respectively.
+Note that the points $y_{\rm{B}}$ and $y_{\rm{R}}$ were just required to satisfy certain properties, and other than that were completely arbitrary. \begin{remark} The smoothness assumption on $\U$ allows us to choose $y_{\rm{B}}$ and $y_{\rm{R}}$.
+This is formally proved in Corollary \ref{ias1} (see Figure \ref{blobdef234}).
+The connectedness of $\U_n$ for large enough $n,$ follows since near the boundary $\U$ looks like a half plane locally, see \eqref{localhalf}. \end{remark}